 Not only do you want people to find your site, you also want them to have a good experience so they stay on the page and convert.

-After you've completed the above steps, you can turn your attention to keyword research, SEO content writing, and other content-centric elements that will further enhance your web page.
+After you've completed the above steps, you can turn your attention to keyword research, SEO content writing, and content and answer-centric elements that will further enhance your web page.

 Want more technical SEO insight?